 Yes, I can spot the time paradoxes in Scaroth's plan a mile away but just shut up and enjoy the story.
 It's a good one.

-The Doctor and Romana team up with Inspector Duggan, a veritable bull in a china shop time of police detective who is investigating a plot to steal the Mona Lisa.
+The Doctor and Romana team up with Inspector Duggan, a veritable bull in a china shop type of police detective who is investigating a plot to steal the Mona Lisa.
 The Doctor frequently has to admonish Duggan not to punch people or break things.

 A moment to talk about the Doctor/companion dynamic.
 It's a bit off the norm in that the companion is not some poor dumb uninformed human so the Doctot can provide needed exposition to.
 Romana is a Time Lord and while she lacks real world experience, she got better marks at the Academy on Gallifrey than the Doctor.